pgroenbaek/dbtracks-stf-profiles/README.md

 # DBTracks XML Profiles

-An attempt to mimic DBTracks in the OpenRails XML track profile format.
+An attempt to mimic DBTracks as best as possible in the OpenRails XML track profile format.

-Meant to enable use of the superelevation feature in OpenRails together with Norbert Rieger's DBTracks.
+These profiles are meant to enable use of the superelevation feature in OpenRails together with Norbert Rieger's DBTracks.

 ## Usage

 This repository only contains the XML track profiles.

-The textures need to be obtained from the [DBTracks package](https://the-train.de/downloads/entry/11252-dbtracks/).
+The textures can be obtained from the [DBTracks package](https://the-train.de/downloads/entry/11252-dbtracks/).

 ### Adding the profiles to your route